Selected 40 accepted + 10 waitlisted Deadline: Jan 3, 24:00 JST Accepted applicants: Register now!

 We're Looking for Changemakers

-Admission to GCSC 2026 is competitive.
+GCSC 2026 welcomes all students who are motivated to tackle social challenges.
 Applicants will be evaluated based on an essay submission.
-We are not just looking for high grades; we are looking for changemakers.
+We are not just looking for high grades; we are looking for passionate changemakers.

 Social Awareness